Fetching Offerings Errors

 - ☐ Network connection is available.

-- ☐ Products are approved (iOS) or Active (Android).
+- ☐ Products are approved (iOS) or Active (Android), not "Ready to Submit."

 - ☐ Debug logging is enabled.